In this article:

 - First, it is essential to remove the affected person from the heat source to prevent further damage.

-- Run cold or lukewarm water over the burn for about 20 minutes.
+- Run cool or lukewarm water over the burn for about 20 minutes.
 Refrain from using ice, chilled water, or creams on the burn.

 - Remove any clothing or jewelry on or near the affected skin.
 However, do not remove any piece of clothing that is stuck to the burn.